daswag/daswag-website/content/news/daswag_lets_start.md

 Stay tuned and follow us on twitter [daSWAG](https://www.twitter.com/daswag_project)

-Let's check our new documentation to lean how to install and use it [Documentation](http://www.daswag.tech/documentation)
+Let's check our new documentation to learn how to install daswag and use it [Documentation](http://www.daswag.tech/documentation/installation/getting-started)

 <!--more-->